Best Of16 min read

 Try M1 Finance

-M1 Finance occupies an interesting niche: it's technically a robo-advisor, but it gives you far more control than most.
-The "Pie" system lets you build custom portfolios from individual stocks and ETFs, set target allocations, and have the platform automatically rebalance toward those targets.
-It's passive in execution but active in design — which is honestly my favorite kind of investing setup.
+M1 Finance sits in an interesting spot: it's technically a robo-advisor, but you get way more control than most platforms.
+The "Pie" system lets you build custom portfolios from individual stocks and ETFs, set target weightings, and have the platform automatically rebalance toward those targets.
+It's passive in execution but active in design — which is honestly my preferred approach.

-For investors who've done their homework and want to implement a specific strategy — say, a three-fund portfolio with precise 60/30/10 weightings, or a factor-tilted index approach — M1 is genuinely the best vehicle for it.
-You're not stuck with someone else's model portfolio.
+For investors who've actually done their homework and want to implement a specific strategy — say, a three-fund portfolio with precise 60/30/10 weightings, or a factor-tilted index approach — M1 is genuinely the best fit.
+You're not locked into someone else's preset model.
 The free tier is surprisingly capable; the $3/month M1 Premium tier adds margin borrowing at lower rates and an afternoon trading window.

 Key Features: